verygoodplugins/wp-fusion-custom-integration/readme.md

 ### Installing

-Upload to your /wp-content/plugins/ directory, update the examples with methods from your plugin, stir, and serve 🍸.
+Upload to your /wp-content/plugins/ directory, update with methods from your plugin, stir, and serve 🍸.

 ## Changelog